This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this chicken with cashew nuts, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this single serve cashew chicken recipe, check out our Leftover Ingredients Recipe Finder.

-• Soy Sauce: I prefer using low-sodium soy sauce to control the salt level in the dish.
-If you’re avoiding soy, coconut aminos can be a good substitute.
+• Soy Sauce: Use low-sodium soy sauce to control salt.
+If you’re avoiding soy, coconut aminos work well instead.

-• Honey: This natural sweetener adds a touch of sweetness that balances out the salty and umami flavors.
-Feel free to replace it with sugar or your preferred sugar substitute if needed.
+• Honey: Adds a touch of sweetness that balances the salty and umami flavors.
+If preferred, substitute sugar or your favorite sweetener.

-• Vegetables: Onions, garlic, and broccoli make up the veggie component of this dish.
-If broccoli’s not your thing, green beans or bell peppers can be used.
-These three vegetables can also be used in Broccoli Casserole, Broccoli Cheddar Soup, and Chicken Divan.
+• Vegetables: Onions, garlic, and broccoli form the base of this dish.
+If broccoli isn’t your favorite, green beans or bell peppers make great alternatives.
+These vegetables can also be used in a small broccoli casserole, broccoli cheddar soup for one, and chicken divan for one.

-• Cashews: These add a satisfying crunch and buttery flavor to the dish.
-For a nut-free version, simply omit the cashews or replace them with sunflower seeds for a similar crunch.
+• Cashews: Add the satisfying crunch and buttery flavor.
+For a nut-free version, omit the cashews or replace with sunflower seeds.

 Save This Recipe!